Omikhleia/awesome-sile-books/README.md

 ## Generate nice PDF of the books

-For any book in the repository, you can generate a PDF with the following command:
+For any book in the repository, you can generate a PDF with the following command, run from the base folder of this repository:

 ```bash
 sile -u inputters.silm book/book.silm
 ```

-Where `book/book.silm` is the path to the relevant document master file:
+Where `book/book.silm` is to be replaced by the path to the relevant document master file:

-- **lovecraft**: A selection of short stories by H. P. Lovecraft, in French.
+- **lovecraft/lovecraft.silm**: A selection of short stories by H. P. Lovecraft, in French.
-- **lsg**: Bible Louis Segond, in French.
+- **lsg/lsg/silm**: Bible Louis Segond 1910, in French.

 ## Or with a ready-to-go Docker image

 If you have Docker installed, you can use the provided Docker file to build an image containing SILE, Luarocks, the _re·sil·ient_ collection, other tools used by some of the modules, and a curated set of good fonts.

 Everything is then ready for you to get quickly bootstrapped.

+From the base folder of this repository, build an image:

 ```bash
 docker build --progress plain . -f build/Dockerfile -t silex